-Air Europe at present is the only airline serving Zanzibar direct from Europe, flying from Milan.
+Air Europe at present is the only airline serving Zanzibar directly from Europe, flying from Milan.

 Other entry points in East Africa with connecting flights are:

-- Dar es Salaam: then Dar es Salaam to Zanzibar: 15 minutes by scheduled or I hour 30 mins by high speed ferry.
+- Dar es Salaam: then Dar es Salaam to Zanzibar: 15 minutes by plane or 1 hour 30 mins by high speed ferry.

 - Mombasa: Mombasa to Zanzibar twice daily flights - 30 mins or boat (4 hours)